vinayakravi14/api_development/django-cv/cv_api/README.md

-# basic_cv_flask
+# Django-CV API

 ## Overview
-This project is a basic flask implementation of CV application which involves using GET/POST and REST like features.
-You can upload an image and choose a CV operation to be performed and it will be rendered in the API's host page.
+This project is a  implementation of Django-CV application which involves REST like features, where you can upload an image and choose a CV operation to be performed and it will be rendered in the API's host web-page.

 ## Authors